Loner1536/Forge/README.md

 ### `@ChildApp(config)`

 Registers a class as a **child UI app** linked to a parent.
 The child is rendered inside the parent's container.

-If `anchor: true`, the child's instance is placed inside a transparent copy of the parent's rendered frame, letting it position itself relative to the parent's layout.
+If `anchor: true`, the child's instance is placed inside a transparent clone of the parent's rendered frame — allowing the child to position itself relative to the parent's layout without inheriting its properties.

 ```ts
 @ChildApp({